egkristi/llm-langgraph/README.md

 - **Conversation History**: All conversations are automatically saved to the 'conversations' folder and can be reloaded later
 - **Dynamic Tools**: Different tools assigned based on agent type
 - **Debug Mode**: Enable detailed logging and performance metrics
+- **Secure Docker Execution**: All code is executed exclusively in isolated Docker containers with advanced security controls
+- **Enhanced Error Reporting**: Comprehensive error detection and reporting for Python exceptions and other execution issues
+- **Real-time Response Streaming**: See agent responses as they're generated for better interactivity
+- **Result Verification**: Code Runner agent verifies mathematical results against known values
+- **Persistent Workspace System**: Each group chat has its own workspace with code, data, and output folders

 ## System Architecture